Composite decking steps in a garden

 Once you have constructed the step frame, you can start installing the composite decking boards.

 Ecodek deck boards can be used as both treads and risers to create a beautifully coordinated set of steps.
 Make sure you consider the gaps required between boards when working out your measurements!
+If you want to take your decking one step further you can mix and match different coloured decking in your set up.
+We offer a range of board colours including grey composite decking and brown composite decking.

 Once cut, you can start fixing your deck boards directly on to your framework using the correct fittings (coloured screws or clips).